 “Okay,” I relented.
 There was no point in arguing over dinner plans and, well, how I just wasn’t in the mood for any of it … especially dealing with some of Farrah’s uppity and annoying grad school friends.
 Bleh.
 And I couldn’t very well afford to just stand there on the sidewalk any longer.
 I decided to just make something up to appease Farrah for the time being.
 The good ol’: ‘Tell em’ what they want to hear, then do what you want anyway’ strategy.
 “Fine.
 Let’s walk.
 And I’ll at least think about dinner.”

 We marched up north for a while before swinging west to Madison Avenue, over to Fifth, and we eventually reached Avenue of the Americas, on foot, struggling upstream against the obstinate current of the crowds, cars that dared to defy red traffic lights, and the occasional bicycler daringly weaving through it all.

 I couldn’t help but marvel at all that surrounded us.
-Even though I had practically lived and breathed the city almost my entire life, there was still something unmistakably alluring about its hum, rhythm, and unpredictable synergy that invoked this sense pure energy and infinite happiness from deep within me.
+Even though I had practically lived and breathed the city almost my entire life, there was still something unmistakably alluring about its hum, rhythm, and unpredictable synergy that invoked this sense of pure energy and infinite happiness from deep within me.
 In those moments, we became a part of the noise, the chaos, the commotion.
 One with the cacophony that belonged to New York City.
 There simply wasn’t anywhere else like it in the whole entire world.
-I knew deep down that it was my truly my perfect place.
+I knew deep down that it was my truly perfect place.
 My home.